12 Best Resorts in London

 As you'd expect from all of the best resorts in London, The Lanesborough offers a top-notch afternoon tea, with a menu as beautiful as it is delicious.
-No guest should miss the Peggy Porschen Afternoon Tea service served in the breathtakingly gorgeous (and Michelin-starred) Céleste restaurant.
+No guest should miss the afternoon tea service served in the breathtakingly gorgeous Lanesborough Grill restaurant.

 Address: Hyde Park Corner, London

 The Langham, London is a historic marvel set in the most bustling of locales—five minutes from both Oxford Circus and Regent Street Tube stations.

 When you aren't frequenting the neighborhood's upscale boutiques and intriguing points of interest, rest your head on the luxurious linens covering the plush bed in this late 19th-century hotel.
 Choose from one of the 333 elegantly spacious guest rooms, five apartments (complete with a kitchen), and 42 suites.